Proven Strategies to Build a Great Remote Onboarding Process

 Also, work equipment should be sent before day one, of course.
-It’s a good idea to discuss the equipment expectations with your new hires and ask them about their home office.
+It’s a good idea to discuss the equipment expectations with your new remote hires and ask them about their home office.
 Are they able to work in a quiet environment?
 This conversation can help you understand if your remote employee has preferred hours for having meetings and a desire for asynchronous communication.

 As a manager, being human with your team can only offer mutual work satisfaction and lead to better outcomes in terms of productivity.

 Consider the preboarding process as the opportunity to walk your new employee through the basics in a non-stressful context.
-Company rules and desired behaviours are the same for all; instead, the other part of onboarding should be designed according to employees’ individual needs and skills to develop and support them at all stages.
+Company rules and desired behaviours are the same for all; instead, the other part of remote employee onboarding should be designed according to employees’ individual needs and skills to develop and support them at all stages.

 - Send a welcome package – remote workers benefit from being home with all comforts but miss the perks of being at the office.
 Don’t forget to provide them with some company brand items to add a bit of the office while working remotely.
 On a more virtual side, you can ask team members to prepare something fun for the first meeting.
 Laughing is the best medicine in all kinds of situations.